atomicobject/space-battle-2/docs/gameplay.md

 Attacks have a cooldown period that also varies per unit to prevent attack spamming.
 Commands for additional attacks within the cooldown period will be ignored.

-Attacks will damage any unit at the target location--including your own.
+Attacks will damage any unit at the target location (including your own).

 **Melee attacks** are only effective if the target is within 1 tile of the attacker.
 Commands for a melee attack out of range will be ignored.